-While lean project management helps in several ways, without expertise, your team is bound to make beginner mistakes (like micromanagement and poor communication) repeatedly.
-That’s why many startups benefit from working in incubators and programs where they can receive useful advice and have progress reviewed.
+While lean project management helps in several ways, without expertise, your team is bound to make beginner mistakes.
+Many startups benefit from working in incubators and programs where they can receive useful advice and have progress reviewed.

 Implement lean project management with these Coda templates

 Here a few Coda templates to shortcut your lean project management and minimize time wasted.